SumanthSV/Music_Player/README.md

 -> The backend is deployed on a free-tier hosting service, which goes into sleep mode after inactivity.
     As a result, the first request (including /songs) may take 15–25 seconds due to:

-  Server cold start
+  1. Server cold start

-  MongoDB Atlas cluster cold start
+  2. MongoDB Atlas cluster cold start

   After the initial warm-up, all subsequent requests typically respond within 200–400 ms.

-**🎥 Deployment link**
+🎥 **Deployment link**

 https://music-player-liard-nu.vercel.app/

-cbd1127e599ed53010